 American Airlines 787 Main Cabin Extra LAX-AKL

-The trip started off poorly a few days before departure.
-I had put in for an upgrade request to Business Class, knowing it would cost $350 + 25k miles.
-The upgrade cleared however I was told on the phone that the upgrade was invalid and I would not be able to be upgraded.
-The reason was that my ticket was through Qantas even though it was on an American plane.
+The trip starts off poorly a few days before departure.
+I put in for an upgrade request to Business Class, knowing it would cost $350 + 25k miles.
+The upgrade clears however I am told on the phone that the upgrade is invalid and I would not receive the upgrade.
+The reason: my ticket is through Qantas even though it is on an American plane.

-I positioned to LAX from Seattle on Alaska and had a couple hours to kill before my flight.
-I decided to visit the oneworld Business Class Lounge in the International Terminal even though my flight left from Terminal 4.
-I heard that the LAX-AKL flight was often delayed (in fact it had a 23% on time rating) so I was expecting a late departure.
+I position to LAX from Seattle on Alaska and have a couple hours to kill before my flight.
+So I decide to visit the oneworld Business Class Lounge in the International Terminal even though my flight leaves from Terminal 4.
+The LAX-AKL flight was often delayed (in fact it had a 23% on time rating) so I expect a late departure.

-However, the flight status was listed as on time for a 10:40pm departure.
-I headed to the gate and sure enough they started boarding around 9:40pm.
-We took off at 10:56, only 16 minutes late and actually arrived in Auckland 30 minutes early.
+However, the flight status is for an on time 10:40pm departure.
+I head to the gate and sure enough they start boarding around 9:40pm.
+We take off at 10:56, only 16 minutes late and actually arrive in Auckland 30 minutes early.